gaber-/CarND-Vehicle-Detection/writeup.md

 [image3]: ./saved/vehicle_hog.png
 [image4]: ./saved/non_vehicle_hog.png
 [image5]: ./saved/finished.png
-[image6]: ./examples/labels_map.png
+[image6]: ./saved/heat1.png
-[image7]: ./examples/output_bboxes.png
+[image7]: ./saved/label1.png
+[video8]: ./saved/boxes1.mp4
+[image9]: ./saved/heat2.png
+[image10]: ./saved/label2.png
+[video11]: ./saved/boxes2.mp4
+[image12]: ./saved/heat3.png
+[image13]: ./saved/label3.png
+[video14]: ./saved/boxes3.mp4
+[image15]: ./saved/heat4.png
+[image16]: ./saved/label4.png
+[video17]: ./saved/boxes4.mp4
+[image18]: ./saved/heat5.png
+[image19]: ./saved/label5.png
+[video20]: ./saved/boxes5.mp4
+[image21]: ./saved/heat6.png
+[image22]: ./saved/label6.png
+[image23]: ./saved/label6.png
-[video1]: ./project_video.mp4
+[video1]: ./saved/boxes6.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!

-###Histogram of Oriented Gradients (HOG)
+### Histogram of Oriented Gradients (HOG)

-####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+#### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 The code for this step is contained in the first code cell of the IPython notebook ().